-In this article, we will discuss the difference between the free function and the delete operator in C++.
-Before discussing their differences, we must know about the free and delete in C++.
+In this tutorial, we will explore the variance between the free function and the delete operator in C++.
+Prior to delving into their distinctions, it is crucial to understand the concepts of free and delete in C++.

 What is the free function?